-How are your lessons?
+Q: How are your lessons?

-I think that by practicing phrases with emotion and really imagining yourself in scene, you can emulate the actual feelings and thoughts of the actual scene.
-I would like to provide this safe practice environment in the classroom where we can practice japanese together before you go out and use it in Tokyo.
+I think that by practicing phrases with emotion and really imagining yourself in a scene, you can emulate the actual feelings and thoughts of the actual scene.
+I would like to provide this safe practice environment in the classroom where we can practice Japanese together before you go out and use it in Tokyo.

 I also want my students to tell me about themselves in Japanese.
 I can listen to what they say but more importantly what they want to say but are unable to.
 We can then turn it into a phrase that suits your life and get you to use it again and again so you can express yourself better.
 I can teach ready-to-use Japanese expressions for your everyday life.

-What are your hobbies?
+Q: What are your hobbies?

-I used to do a sky sports every weekend.
+I used to do sky sports every weekend.
 If you are curious what this means please ask!
 As a student, I liked Japanese manga and anime.
 I am addicted to American comic films now.